Neighbourhood shopping centres in Montreal: Galeries Normandie

 Galeries Normandie is a small indoor shopping mall located in the Ahuntsic-Cartierville borough of Montreal, Quebec, Canada on the corner of De Salaberry Ave. and Quebec Autoroute 15.
 The major anchors are IGA Extra, Rossy and Bureau En Gros.
 Within the mall, there are standalone McDonald's, SAQ and Tim Hortons/Thai Express buildings.

-Galeries Normandie began on August 22, 1961, as a 210,000 square feet L-shapped shopping centre bordered by the suprmarkets Steinberg and Dominion Stores.
+Galeries Normandie began on August 22, 1961, as a 210,000 square feet L-shaped shopping centre bordered by the supermarkets Steinberg and Dominion Stores.
 Its largest anchor was the Pascal located at the junction of the shopping centre's L. Other stores at inauguration included Woolworth, Zellers, Greenberg.

 On July 13, 1981, the Dominion store in this mall became Provigo.
 Pascal went bankrupted on May 16, 1991.
 Pascal's location was converted between mall space and Rossy, even though Pascal had a second floor (now office spaces).
 In 1990/91, the Steinberg became Xtra, the new discount supermarket division for the group.
 By 1992, Xtra was converted to IGA when Steinberg went bankrupt.
 Loblaws acquired Provigo in 1998, and Provigo closed in 2007.
 Provigo's vacant space became Baron Sports for a little while until the IGA moved to the former Provigo space and expanded the space to become the current IGA Extra.
 Later on, the former Steinberg store was divided to both a Bureau En Gros and Pharmaprix (which can only be accessed outdoor).
 By 2011, Blockbuster closed down.